5Fingers/DNSTrafficAnalyzer/README.md

 # DNSTrafficAnalyzer

-The DNS Traffic Analysis Tool is a Python script designed for capturing and analyzing DNS traffic.
-Its purpose is to identify suspicious domain lookups, potential DNS tunneling, and communication with malicious domains.
+The DNSTrafficAnalyzer Tool is a Python script designed for capturing and analyzing DNS traffic.
+Its purpose is to identify suspicious domain lookups, potential DNS tunneling, and communication with malicious domains - which makes it an essential tool for threat hunting and threat intelligence

 ## Features